benmatselby/sublime-phpcs/README.md

 ---

 ###What do I do when I get "No such file or directory" error?

 ```
 OSError: [Error 2] No such file or directory
 ```

 * Well, first of all you need to check that you have PHP_CodeSniffer, and if being used, the phpmd application.
-* If you have these applications installed, then it sounds like those applications are not in your PATH, or cannot be found in your PATH by the Python runtime, so configure "phpcs_php_path", "phpcs_executable_path" and "phpmd_executable_path" with the actual paths to those applications
+* If you have these applications installed, then it sounds like those applications are not in your PATH, or cannot be found in your PATH by the Python runtime, so configure "phpcs_php_path", "phpcs_executable_path", "phpmd_executable_path" and "php_cs_fixer_executable_path" with the actual paths to those applications